 Marion County Woman Sentenced To More Than 16 Years In Prison For Drug Conspiracy And Firearm Possession

-This case was jointly investigated by the City of Ocala Police Department and the FBI.
-It was prosecuted by Assistant United States Attorney Robert E. Bodnar, Jr.
+This case was investigated by the Federal Bureau of Investigation, the United States Marshals Service, the Bureau of Alcohol, Tobacco, Firearms and Explosives, and the Florida Department of Law Enforcement.
+It was prosecuted by Assistant United States Attorney Michael Sinacore.

 This case is part of Project Safe Neighborhoods (PSN), a program bringing together all levels of law enforcement and the communities they serve to reduce violent crime and gun violence, and to make our neighborhoods safer for everyone.
 On May 26, 2021, the Department launched a violent crime reduction strategy strengthening PSN based on these core principles: fostering trust and legitimacy in our communities, supporting community-based organizations that help prevent violence from occurring in the first place, setting focused and strategic enforcement priorities, and measuring the results.